discover-labs/dictum/docs/docs/data_model/getting_started.md

 Next, we define our profiles.
 All profiles must have a `type`.
 This is the name of either a [built-in backend](../reference/backends.md) or a backend provided by a [plugin](../reference/plugins.md).

-Currently Hyperplane ships with two backends: `sqlite` and `postgres`.
+Currently Dictum ships with two backends: `sqlite` and `postgres`.
 Many other backends are supported by official plugins.

 Each backend type requires it's own set of parameters, which can be looked up in the